-Now, over twenty years later, I work with students every term who have a similar experience – they grapple with the discouraging emotions that often accompany travel to an unfamiliar environment.
+Now, more than twenty-five years later, I frequently work with students who are having a similar experience – they grapple with the discouraging emotions that often accompany travel to an unfamiliar environment..
 In my conversations with students on the subject, the first thing I point out is that it’s extremely common and totally normal.
 In fact, I would estimate that the majority of students experience homesickness at some point during their time abroad.
 (If you manage to escape entirely, you are one of the lucky few!)

 While nothing can fully prepare you for the experience of being homesick, here are three tips for working through it:

 1) Don’t retreat.